okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-themes/index.md

 **Learning outcomes**

-Use the Brands API to customize the theme of your Okta org.
+- Use the Brands API to customize the theme of your Okta org.
+- Customize the email templates of your Okta org.

 **What you need**